 - There is a $250 deductible per Mazama member per accident.
 This deductible shall not apply to evacuation of a body or bodies.

-- Emergency rescues and evacuations relating to trips to climb peaks over 6,000 meters are NOT covered, except as set forth in Section II below.
+- Emergency rescues and evacuations relating to trips to climb peaks over 6,000 meters are NOT covered.

 - Such rescues or evacuations must be necessary for medical or safety reasons.
 At Mazamas discretion the emergency rescue and evaluation must either (a) be certified by a legally licensed physician to have been necessary for emergency injury or illness or (b) be certified by a mountaineering ranger or the mountain rescue office in charge to have been necessary under the circumstances to prevent likely injury.
 Rescues or evacuation for convenience only or otherwise not meeting the above criteria are not covered.